nvidia-holoscan/holohub/applications/imaging_ai_segmentator/README.md

 ### Quick Start Using Holohub Container

 This is the simplest and fastest way to see the application in action running as a container.
-As of now, the input DICOM files must be first downloaded and saved in the folder `$PWD/data/imaging_ai_segmentator/dicom`, whereas the PyTorch model is automatically downloaded when container image is built.
+The input DICOM files must first be downloaded and saved in the folder `$PWD/data/imaging_ai_segmentator/dicom`, whereas the PyTorch model is automatically downloaded when container image is built.

 Use the following to build and run the application: